 Documents are then classified into different categories.
-This process can be manual or automatic, with advanced solutions offering suggestions for categories based on existing taxonomies.
-At this stage, humans are typically involved in category creation and definition, as well as data validation.
+This can be a manual or an automatic process, with advanced solutions offering suggestions for categories based on existing taxonomies.
+At this stage, humans are typically involved in document category creation and definition.

 Machine learning extracts data from various content types and supports the handling of diverse formats.
-Some solutions require less training data than others for the ML model to quickly and accurately extract data.
 During this step, humans train the machine learning model to identify fields for extraction.

 Extracted data is then validated against internal/external data.
 Human input is used to deal with outliers, preprocessing, classification, extraction quality improvement, and additional ML model training.

 Validated data is sent to downstream applications for use.
-Common IDP integrations include customer service platforms, data enrichment tools, and RPA solutions.
+Common intelligent document processing integrations include customer service platforms, data enrichment tools, and RPA solutions.
 Ultimately, this is where the data lands for decision making and business process improvement.

 Many industries stand to benefit from the use of intelligent document processing.
-Many large industries already have this type of software in place to accelerate critical processes and serve customers more efficiently.
+Many large industries already have IDP software in place to accelerate critical processes and serve customers more efficiently.

 Intelligent Document Processing in Banking

 Banks are inundated with documentation.
-From credit card applications, new account opening requests, and changes to personal details, many tasks take up a large amount of employee time when done manually.
+From credit card applications, new account opening requests, and changes to personal details, these tasks take up a large amount of employee time when done manually.

 Intelligent Document Processing in Financial Services